PedroS11/pedros11/README.md

 - [Docker with NodeJS + Redis + Postgres](https://github.com/PedroS11/node-postgres-redis-docker) - Docker containers with NodeJs, Redis and PostgreSQL

-- [VueJS boilerplate for Heroku](https://github.com/PedroS11/vuejs-heroku-boilerplate) - VueJs project ready to be deployed on heroku with Vuetify, production server and mode history
+- [VueJS boilerplate for Heroku](https://github.com/PedroS11/vuejs-heroku-boilerplate) - VueJs project ready to be deployed on Heroku with Vuetify, production server and mode history

 ### Miscellaneous

-- [Telegram Bot](https://github.com/PedroS11/shaman-king-episode-bot) - Telegram bot that polls a website for new Shaman King 2021 episodes
+- [Telegram Bot](https://github.com/PedroS11/shaman-king-episode-bot) - Telegram bot that polls a website for new Shaman King Flowers episodes

-- [OBS Studio Plugin](https://github.com/PedroS11/obs-studio-football-timer) - A footall timer that can be integrated with OBS Studio and displayed on your streams
+- [OBS Studio Plugin](https://github.com/PedroS11/obs-studio-football-timer) - A footbal timer that can be integrated with OBS Studio and displayed on your streams